Vetterli65/smoothlife/README.md

 ### References

 * Stephan Rafler, "Generalization of Conway's "Game of Life" to a Continuous Domain - SmoothLife," arXiv:1106.1640, 2011.
 [Link](http://arxiv.org/pdf/1111.1567)
+* Tsoding, "Simulating Life on my Computer like a Scientist"